 Keep it Fresh: How data can improve your food safety procedures

-Apr 01, 2021 food operations management, data analytics and reporting
+Apr 01, 2021 inventory management, data analytics and reporting

 Food safety is always your top priority, but there are ways a restaurant's back office data can make meals even safer for your guests.

 According to the Centers for Disease Control and Prevention, every year, an estimated 48 million people get sick, 128,000 are hospitalized, and 3,000 die from eating contaminated food.
 So, there is always room for improving food safety standards - even at the best restaurant's like yours.